Eight advocates, care providers, and volunteers were recognized for outstanding efforts on behalf of older adults at Serving Seniors 2019.

 In presenting the award, bilingual case manager Stephanie Lacerda described Evora as immensely popular with her Portuguese speaking clients, saying she’s a hard worker who routinely goes above and beyond.

-Hanna Kafil, of Cambridge, received a Compassionate Care Professional Award for providing outstanding care at Properzi Manor over the past 10 years.
+Hannah Kafil, of Cambridge, received a Compassionate Care Professional Award for providing outstanding care at Properzi Manor over the past 10 years.

 In presenting the award, Aging Information Center Director Dana Beguerie described Kafil as a remarkable person and caregiver, whose positive outlook and infectious smile are very popular with the residents.